escidoc/escidoc-core-admin/doc/readme.txt

 - Tool to migrate the escidoc-core database from build 0.9.0159 to Release 1.0

     - Usage:
-        - Backup the database
-        - If the default value for the escidoc database are used, rename database escidoc to escidoc-core
+        - Create new (empty) database as the target of the migration.
         - Modify admin-tool.properties to define the database values
+          - Values for existing database (source)
+          - Values for new database (target)
         - Execute
             - java -jar eSciDocCoreAdmin.jar db-migration
             or